frantzalexander/DataSciencePortfolio/README.md

 # Python
 Project Title | Area | Description
 --- | --- | ---
+[Rock-Paper-Scissors](https://github.com/frantzalexander/Rock-Paper-Scissors) | Conditional Statements | User input is collected and the random library is used with python lists to simulate the computer choice.
+Conditional statements and operands establish the basis for the conditions of the game.
 [True Love](https://github.com/frantzalexander/TrueLove/tree/main) | String Formatting & Conditional Statements | String methods and conditional statements.
 [Tip Calculator](https://github.com/frantzalexander/TipCalculator/tree/main) | Input Functions & F-String Literals  | String formatting and numerical operators.